katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 As you can see, what Go actually does is to add a function on the type **\*ObjectAdder** that accepts a **\*ObjectAdder** as the first parameter.
-There is not method at all, it is just a function.
+There no method at all, it is just a function.

 What we see as an object in Go is actually a collection of functions associated to a type and syntactic sugar to pass the first argument for you.